How to Ensure You Get the Best System For Your Needs

 Pull together this information into a report and send the same agenda to each of the vendors to enable you to make a good comparison.
 Also make sure you add in the agenda time to view their offices, meet some of their people and see the support desk.
 At this stage of the selection process, most software performs well.
 Often the choice between vendors comes down to which vendor suits your business best.
 This may be more about organisational cultures than software.
 Although it is important to take detailed notes in the demonstrations and be prepared to score them if it helps your thought process.
 Also, recognise that ‘people buy from people’.

 Once you have your preferred vendor, arrange for a two to a three-day workshop with the system at your premises.
-Arrange for as many of your end users as possible to view the system as this will increase buy-in.
+Arrange for as many of your end-users as possible to view the system as this will increase buy-in and the likelihood of a successful ERP selection project.
 It will also act as a good starting point for future implementation and spot any functionality gaps you missed.

 The Final Step

 Providing your user base is happy; then the final step is to negotiate contracts.
 Some people feel more comfortable than other consulting agreements; in all cases, make sure the negotiations are polite and fair.
 For example, don’t consider playing one vendor against another.
 You have a long term relationship to build, and in the long run, it won’t do you any favours.
 At the same time, don’t be afraid to negotiate; all vendors can move a little.

 At Gradient, we can help you select the vendors that best meet your requirements.
 We will help you put together a comprehensive specification document detailing all your critical requirements linked to your strategic objectives.
 We do this while ensuring that your internal people have ownership of the decision.